dfinity/response-verification/examples/http-certification/assets/README.md

 static ASSETS_DIR: Dir<'_> = include_dir!("$CARGO_MANIFEST_DIR/../frontend/dist");
 ```

-With the assets loaded, similar to the JSON API, the pre-calculated responses and certifications need to be stored somewhere.
+With the assets loaded, similar to the [JSON API](https://internetcomputer.org/docs/current/developer-docs/http-compatible-canisters/serving-json-over-http), the pre-calculated responses and certifications need to be stored somewhere.
 In this example however, a slightly different structure is used.

 Instead of storing the `HttpResponse` directly, a custom type `HttpAssetResponse` is used instead.
 The only difference between `HttpAssetResponse` and the original `HttpResponse` is that it holds a **reference** to a `u8` slice instead of a `Vec<u8>`.
-If the original `HttpResponse` was used here, it would essentially duplicate the original asset content that is statically embedded in the canister's WASM by cloning it and storing it in the `RESPONSE`s `HashMap`. [`Cow`](https://doc.rust-lang.org/std/borrow/enum.Cow.html) is also used here for flexibility, in case there is any scenario where there is no static reference to data, such as a dynamic asset that is built at runtime.
+If the original `HttpResponse` was used here, it would essentially duplicate the original asset content that is statically embedded in the canister's Wasm by cloning it and storing it in the `RESPONSE`s `HashMap`. [`Cow`](https://doc.rust-lang.org/std/borrow/enum.Cow.html) is also used here for flexibility, in case there is any scenario where there is no static reference to data, such as a dynamic asset that is built at runtime.
 There is no such scenario in this example however.

 ```rust
 #[derive(Debug, Clone)]